Keira Knightley makes Broadway debut in Zola's

 Knightley, known for films such as “The Imitation Game”, “Pirates of the Caribbean” and “Pride & Prejudice”, made her theatrical debut in “The Misanthrope” in 2009 in London’s West End.
 She returned to the London stage in “The Children’s Hour”.

-In this play, presented by the Roundabout Theater Company at New York’s Studio 54, the set takes the audience back and forth between scenes and even features a lake on stage.
+In this play, presented by the Roundabout Theatre Company at New York’s Studio 54, the set takes the audience back and forth between scenes and even features a lake on stage.